monster0318/Fullstack-SaaS-Boilerplate/README.md

 ## Installation

 - Update the server `server.env` [file](https://github.com/alan345/Fullstack-SaaS-Boilerplate/blob/main/server.env) and the client `client.env` [file](https://github.com/alan345/Fullstack-SaaS-Boilerplate/blob/main/client/client.env) with your credentials
-- Update the `.gitignore` [file](https://github.com/alan345/Fullstack-SaaS-Boilerplate/blob/main/.gitignore) by uncommenting `# .env` to ensure your credentials remain private and are not exposed.
 - Make sure Postgres is running and create a new database called `fsb`

 ```bash